 Dear reader, after my second Lathums experience convinced is the word.
 Believe the hype.

 One thing you can’t say against Lathums is that they are unapproachable.
-There clearly no pre gig nerves on show as the lads were displaying their prowess with a rugby ball and a grin and a chat for anyone who approached them when I arrived for the evening parade of acts at 6.30.
+There clearly no pre gig nerves on show as the lads were displaying their prowess with an American Football and a grin and a chat for anyone who approached them when I arrived for the evening parade of acts at 6.30.
 By the start of the gig lead singer Alex Moore had swapped his jumper for someone’s shirt in a merch t-shirt deal.
 This is what fun and connection is made of.

 This was a night of sheer quality, and started with a flourish as the funkish Londoners in Gold Beach swapped instruments and places for their final song and their stage banter “Do y’all like disco?
 Well this isn’t disco”.